Coat of arms of Bulgaria: History

 Front cover of the first Bulgarian Tarnovo Constitution from 1879 with early version of the coat of arms on it.

 Passport of the Kingdom of Bulgaria with version of the coat of arms from the period 1927–1946 on it, c.
 1944.

 President of Bulgaria Georgi Parvanov and President of the United States George W. Bush in front of the coat of arms in Sofia, June 11, 2007.

+Lion imagery has been used by the Bulgarian state at least since the Chatalar Inscription inscribed in 815-834 AD by Khan Omurtag, which mentions two lion sculptures being erected on top of columns in the Palace of Omurtag.
 The earliest example of a lion's image as the heraldic symbol of Bulgaria is documented in the Lord Marshal's Roll, composed around 1294 AD and preserved in a copy from about 1640.
 In its first part under №15 is represented the coat of arms of Le Rey de Bugrie or the King of Bulgaria, most probably this of Tsar Smilets (1292–1298) or may be some of his recent predecessors.
 It consists of an argent lion rampant with golden crown over sable shield.
 In the end of 14th century an anonymous Arab traveller, who visited the capital of the Second Bulgarian Empire Tarnovo, saw and depicted three lions guardant passant gules painted on the round golden shields carried by the personal guards of Tsar Ivan Shishman (1371–1395).
 His manuscript is now kept in the National Library of Morocco.

 After 1396, when all Bulgarian lands were subjugated by the Ottoman Empire but the Bulgarian crown was not given to the Ottoman Dynasty formally, the latter Bulgarian heraldic type as a sign of symbolically independent state was preserved in several European and Balkan collections of coats of arms.
 Gradually, new and in some cases quite different versions appeared, but the lion remained the most widespread heraldic symbol of Bulgaria and its rulers.
 In the Illyrian collection of Korenich-Neorich from 1595 the three walking lions, usual for some earlier Western Europe's collections, were replaced by one red lion rampant over golden crowned shield.
 In the beginning of the 18th century the Croatian heraldist Pavao Ritter Vitezović in two editions of his heraldic collection from 1701 and 1702 reversed the colours of this type and thus the lion became golden and the shield dark red.